docker/compose/docs/reference/compose_unpause.md

 ## Description

-Unpauses paused containers of a service.
+Unpauses paused containers of a service